 Our teachers create a customized lesson plan for every student.
 Topics covered during Musika's drum lessons may include, but are not limited to: how to hold drum sticks, traditional or matched grip, where to strike the drums and cymbals, how to read music, including rhythms and drum/percussion notation, how to assemble a drum kit, and how to change and tune drum heads, drum rudiments; both traditional and modern marching band rudiments, music theory, basic form and analysis, and most importantly, how to have fun playing the drums!

 Adult drum lessons are tailor made for your own needs and skill level.
 We have many adult students taking drum lessons for the first time.
 Drums will help you increase your level of coordination and help you achieve your musical goals on drumming.

-We suggest students start drum lessons at age 7 or 8.
-The drums are a very physical instrument, requiring long periods of dexterity in the hands and fingers.
-A drum student learning from a drum kit should be able to reach the pedals on the drums.
+We suggest children start drum lessons at age 7 or 8.
+The drums require increased physicality in the hands and fingers, so a younger student may find drumming very difficult.
+Students studying on a drum kit should be able to reach the pedals of the drums.